-Our attorneys are experts in a broad range of employment claims.
+Our attorneys have substantial experience in a broad range of employment claims.
 For employers, we can advise you on employee situations to avoid violation of these laws and can defend you against any claims asserted or lawsuits filed.
 For employees, we can evaluate your situation and advocate for your civil rights to obtain a settlement or other justice.

-- Title VII – Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religion, sex, and national origin.
+- Title VII - Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religion, sex, national origin and other considerations.
 A broad range of actions can be considered discrimination and direct evidence of discrimination is not required.

 - Sexual Harassment - Sexual harassment can take the form of "quid pro quo" or hostile work environment.
 Whether or not sexual harassment has occurred is a case specific analysis to determine how severe or pervasive the conduct was.
 If you suspect your business may be at risk for a sexual harassment claim or that you have been subjected to sexual harassment, give our attorneys a call.

 - Americans with Disabilities Act (ADA) - The Americans with Disabilities Act (ADA) prohibits discrimination against individuals with disabilities in employment in all areas of public life to include housing and transportation.
 The ADA requires employers to provide reasonable accommodations to individuals with disabilities.
 Our firm is knowledgeable about the reasonable accommodation requirements and the obligations on both parties in reaching an accommodation.

 - Family and Medical Leave Act (FMLA) - The Family and Medical Leave Act (FMLA) guarantees some employees up to 12 workweeks of job protected unpaid leave.
 The FMLA only applies to certain employers, certain employees, and certain work and family responsibilities.
 Our attorneys are knowledgeable of the responsibilities of an employer and the rights of an employee.